Internet Access Requirements

 Note: Tableau doesn't support pass-through or manual proxy authentication, so it can't pass your user's credentials to a web proxy.
 If your users have to authenticate to the proxy, or if you have the ports or addresses blocked in the firewall, you must add the domains shown in the table above to your allow list for your proxy and firewall for Tableau to make internet requests to them.

 Enabling internet access for licensing is optional.
 If the licensing domain is blocked, the licensing activation process prompts for offline activation, which does require access to the internet using a different computer.
-For more information, see Download and Install Tableau Desktop.
+For more information, see Install Tableau Desktop or Tableau Prep Builder from the User Interface.

 If the licensing domain is blocked and Tableau Desktop was activated offline, the upgrade process requires an updated product key.
-For more information, see the "Activate Tableau Desktop Offline (if needed)" section in Download and Install Tableau Desktop.
+For more information, see the "Activate Tableau Desktop Offline (if needed)" section in Install Tableau Desktop or Tableau Prep Builder from the User Interface.

 When Tableau Desktop encounters unforeseen circumstances, it might exit unexpectedly.
 If a crash occurs, log files and dump files are produced to capture detailed information to help Tableau engineers debug the issue.
 The next time Tableau Desktop is opened, the user is given the option to automatically upload the log and dump files.